shankar4/Functional-Genomics/KEGG/KEGG.md

 Discussion of KO4527: This example was taken from the 'menu' page.
 However, it was a bit of work to recreate the same from the KEGG Mapper page [here](https://www.genome.jp/kegg/tool/map_pathway1.html).
 I could put ko, hsa, or hsadd (did not try others) in the 'Search against' box, but in the 'Enter Objects:' box, I had to enter it as thus: K04527 or ko:KO4527, but not KO:K04527, or KO:KO04527, etc. This gave a list of 20 or 21 pathways.
 The corresponding objects had prefixes corresponding to the search object entry.
 They may have had different 5 digit ids, along with different descriptions.
 Click on any of those and you will get a map of the biological pathway.
-The red boxes are the ones where this Insulin receptor will be mentioned (if you download the xml document and open it in a web browser) or hover on that box in this map itself.
+The red boxes are the ones where this Insulin receptor will be mentioned (if you download the xml document - identified with 'Download KGML' -  and open it in a web browser) or hover on that box in this map itself.

+KEGG Pathway Maps page is [here](https://www.genome.jp/kegg/kegg3a.html).
+Each map is manually drawn with an in-house tool (kegSketch), which generates the KGML file, which is an SVG file that lists the KEGG objects as graphic objects.
+Basic graphic objects are: boxes- orthologs id-ed by K#s for ortholog (KO) groups and by R#s for metabolic (reaction) maps; circles - other chemical molecules (C for non-glycan, and G for glycan); and lines (for reactions and ortholog groups).
+Also ir organism specific pathway maps that are computationally generated: boxes - genes or gene products.
+KGML is an exchange format of KEGG pathway maps, meant for outside users.
+They have info on relations (between boxes) and reactions (between circles).